-- Put the chopped onion, mushroom, onion, butter, and vegetable oil in a large pot.
+- Put the chopped onion, mushroom, butter, and vegetable oil in a large pot.
 (Or use all butter or all oil.)

-- While the sauce is cooking start cooking the noodles according to directions.
-Use whatever noodles you prefer.
-We used flat wide egg noodles that were about 3 inches long.
-(I found them at a deli in Pike’s Place Market.)
+- While the sauce is cooking, start cooking the noodles according to package directions.
+(The first time we made the dish we used flat wide egg noodles that were about 3 inches long–I found them at a deli in Pike’s Place Market.)

 - Sear the lamb pieces in some olive oil quickly on each side – for about one or two minutes – then add to the sauce or brown ground lamb over medium-high heat, drain oil and add to the sauce.

 - Toss the sauce and noodles together and let stand about five minutes to thicken.
 Sprinkle generously with freshly grated parmigiano-reggiano cheese.